swiftly-solution/documentation/docgen/output/events/gameevents/onitemremove.md

 ---

 # OnItemRemove
-This event is triggered when item_remove is triggered
+This event is triggered when item_remove is triggered.
 ::: tabs
 @tab Lua
 ```lua